gia-guar/JARVIS-ChatGPT/README.md

 </p>

 Ever dreamed to ask a hyper intelligent system tips to improve your armor?
 Now you can!
 Well, maybe not the aromor part...
 This project exploits OpenAI Whisper, OpenAI ChatGPT and IBM Watson.

----
-## March 26 2026 UPDATE: Background execution and Hands Free control
-This update is focused on making the assistant more viable in everyday life.
- - You can now follow some instructions you can find at <span style="color:green"> BootJARVIS.pdf </span> to run the main script automatically when the system boots;
- - There's no more need to press Ctrl+C to deliver mic recordings to Whisper.
-To read about hows *Hands Free* and *Summoning* work, go check the tutorial below or the update history (UpdateHistory.md);
- - minor improvements:
-    1. Adding the package pytts3x for text to speech when IBM is un-available (monthly usage expired);
-    2. improved CLI outputs;
-    3. improved descriptions;
----
 <p align="center"> <strong> PROJECT MOTIVATION:  </strong> </p>

 *Many times ideas come in the worst moment and they fade away before you have the time to explore them better.
 The objective of this project is developping a system capable of giving tips and opinions in quasi-real-time about anything you ask.
 The ultimate assistant will be able to be accessed from any authorized microphone inside your house or from your phone, it should run constantly in the background and when summoned should be able to generate meaningful answers (with a badass voice) as well as interfacing with the pc or a server and save/read/write files that can be accessed later.
 In addition, it might interface with some external gadgets (IoT) but that's extra.*

+---
+## APRIL 1st 2023 UPDATE: Introducing the Local Search Engine, sounds and more
+I managed to build some tools that are capable of reading and abstracting information from textual files (.txt).
+This tool might be precious in futire when voice commands that handle the Assistant memory will be introduced.
+The idea is to have specific commands like "open the last conversation about topic X" or "I remember something you said about topic Y can you make a summary of that conversation?".
+The LocalSearchEngine can find sort the discussions by relevancy (see UpdateHistory.md for further details).
+Furthermore, a Translator class was implemented as addidtional tool.

+other important updates"
+- introduced a ``VirtualAsssistant`` object to allow a more intuitive ``main`` flow;
+- rearranged the directory structure to 'hide' some backend code;

+other minor updates:
+- introduced sounds!
+Now you can have sound feedback of what is happening with the Assistant.
+Seeing is beliving;
+- Made overall code slightly more efficient;

+---

 ## What you'll need:

  - An [OpenAI](https://openai.com) account
  - [ffmpeg](https://ffmpeg.org/)
  - python virtual enviroment (my venv runs on python 3.7, requirements.txt are compatible with this version only)
- - Some credit to spend on chatGPT (you can get three months of free usage by making signing up to OpenAI) (strognly suggested)
+ - Some credit to spend on ChatGPT (you can get three months of free usage by making signing up to OpenAI) (strognly suggested)
  - An OpenAI API key (strongly suggested)
  - An IBM Cloud account to exploit their cloud-based text-to speech models (tutorial: https://www.youtube.com/watch?v=A9_0OgW1LZU) (optional)
  - mic and speaker (if you have many microphones you might be reuired to tell which audio you plan to use in the `get_audio.py`)